 The bright summer evening provides the perfect conditions for exploring the Systrafoss waterfall and the magnificent Systrastapi (Sister's Rock), a strange rock hill which towers from the southern lowlands in a 30-minute walking distance from the village.

-On the fourth day, you journey into Skaftafell, a national shrine that covers over 4800 square kilometers of utterly surreal wildlands where black desert sands meet a birch wood oasis under a spur of the Vatnajökull ice cap.
+On the fourth day, you journey into Skaftafell, a national shrine that covers over 4800 square kilometres of utterly surreal wildlands where black desert sands meet a birch wood oasis under a spur of the Vatnajökull ice cap.

 On Fossaleið (Trail of Falls ), Hundafoss will be the first and highest of a set of cascades on the path which to the majestic Svartifoss (Black Falls) waterfall, that tumbles from off a towering row of black basalt columns in a forest glade that is like a gap in reality.